Police Scotland: Special Constable numbers

-Response to COVID-19

-In response to the COVID-19 pandemic, at the request of Police Scotland, Special Constables with the organisation increased their hours.
-Completing more than 90,000 duty hours from the months of March 2020 to April 2021, with A & D Division's each volunteering over 10,000 hours.
-Based on UK average working hours and Police Scotland Pay Scale Point 1, this is equivalent Police Scotland having an additional 52.3 regular constables and provides a labour value of around £1,484,901.60.

 Chief constables

 Officers killed in the line of duty

 The Police Roll of Honour Trust and Police Memorial Trust list and commemorate all British police officers killed in the line of duty.
 Since its establishment in 1984, the Police Memorial Trust has erected 50 memorials nationally to some of those officers.

 The following officers and staff of the Police Service of Scotland are listed by the Police Roll of Honour Trust as having died during the course of their duties: